dhhagan/opcsim/README.md

 The docs include a [tutorial][2], an [example gallery][3], and an [API Reference][4].

+In addition, documentation can be built locally for development purposes.
+To do so, please check out the complete details in the *contributing to opcsim* section of the documentation.

 ## Dependencies

 Opcsim supports Python 2.7 and 3.4+.